Skip to main content

 Omega Seamaster 2531.80 on Bonetto Cinturini 285 Strap

-Sourced a 20mm rubber Bonetto Cinturini 285 strap from an old Casio watch and tried it on the Omega Seamaster 2531.80.
-It actually looks pretty good and gives it a more sporty feel.
-I've been trying a variety of watch bands to see what works and while it looked okay on a black leather band, it feels better on the rubber strap.
-I also plan on trying a Hirsch Liberty Brown Leather band and later a Hadley Roma PU Ballistic Band in Black w/ Orange Stitching.
-I'm banking on the Hadley Roma to make this Omega truly sing for me.
-I spend most of my time on a computer and the stainless steel band is getting scuffed up.
-Also, my arm tends to expand during the hot summer months and I'm tired of changing links.
-The Omega is not the friendliest in adjusting sizes on the metal band.
-There is nothing like a simple watch band change to help make an old watch look more appealing.
-I'm loving the Seamaster again.
-Update 5/19/14 Dang...even though it's tearing,
+Revamping My Omega Seamaster with New Straps I recently sourced a 20mm rubber Bonetto Cinturini 285 strap from an old Casio watch and decided to try it on my Omega Seamaster 2531.80.
+To my surprise, it actually looks quite good, giving the watch a more sporty feel.
+I've been experimenting with various watch bands to see what works best, and while the black leather band looked okay, the rubber strap definitely feels better.
+I also plan to try a Hirsch Liberty Brown Leather band next, followed by a Hadley Roma PU Ballistic Band in black with orange stitching.
+I’m particularly excited about the Hadley Roma; I believe it will make my Omega truly sing.
+Since I spend most of my time on a computer, the stainless steel band has been getting scuffed up, and I’m looking for a fresh look.
+Additionally, my arm tends to expand during the hot summer months, and I’m tired of constantly adjusting the links.
+The Omega isn't the most user-friendly when it comes to resizing the metal band.
+A simp